-The rise (part of Rise/Fall View) trace zooms in on the rising edge of the burst, from -15 uS to +10 uS relative to the beginning of the burst.
-The beginning of the burst corresponds with the gated-on power control group clock edge1.
+The Rise (part of Rise/Fall) trace details the rising edge of the burst, from -15 uS to +10 uS relative to the beginning of the burst.
+The beginning of the burst corresponds with the gated-on power control group clock $edge^{1}$ .

-The fall (part of Rise/Fall) trace zooms in on the falling edge of the burst, from 1237 to 1262 uS after the beginning of the burst.
+The Fall (part of Rise/Fall) trace details the falling edge of the burst, from 1237 to 1262 uS after the beginning of the burst.